nicolas0dupuy/nicolas0dupuy/README.md

 It was challenging for me because I hadn't learned material science before and I passed this degree in two years.
 Meanwhile I slowly decrease the number of students I was teaching to prepare toward a Ph.
 D. <br>

 ***2012-2016 : Doctorate in Material Science - Numerical computation of the electronic states of the acene family by Quantum Monte Carlo methods*** <br>
-I looked for a subject having components in Mathematics, Physics and involve numericaal computation.
+I looked for a subject having components in Mathematics, Physics and involve numerical computation.
 I had been offered this opportunity and it was the beginning of 3 and a half challenfing years. <br>
-Doing research requires a lot of patience to handle new tools, understand new theory, prepare simulations, CONTINUE
+Doing research requires a lot of patience to handle new tools, understand new theory, prepare simulations, monitor them, correct them when they are misconfigured (which happens a lot when you are clumsy as I am!), and when it gives results (fortunately it does!) process, gather, and understand them. <br>
+I was lucky because I had a very patient advisor.
+It is difficult to supervise a student which is not standard, because traditional recipes doesn't match the situation.
+I got my first (and only at this stage) research papers.
+English writing was challenging.
+Although I love foreign languages, writting a scientific paper is already difficult in my own language, but adding the necessity to write in a clean and professional English, and of course keeping working on my theories, made the task very requiring to me.
+I also learned a lot both mathematicaly and in Physics, since not only the theory involved many thematics from material science (such as electronic and spin correlations, symmetry properties), the employed methods required also a strong mathematical understanding of specific Monte Carlo methods implying also an understanding of the partial differential equation they solve and the numerical approximation they use.

 CONTINUE